 Hiring of Vendors

 Depending on how you vision your elopement wedding will depend on how many, if any, vendors you want to hire.
 Now, keep in mind, often is the case that vendors are not always cheaper just because you are eloping.
 True, you will save on not having to feed everyone, unless you have a reception afterwards.
 So, the money saved will make things easier with other vendors.
 If you are going out of town, especially internationally, you might want to consider a coordinator.
-A coordinator might be able to things for you that you might not even be aware of.
+A coordinator might be able to do things for you that you might not even be aware of.
 And if you are going out of town, hire those local to that area.

 This is just the tip of the iceberg, but you get the idea.
 Make a list of everything you need to know before running off.
-Again, an elopement takes less work and often cost less than a full-blown wedding, but it might be well worth the effort.
+Again, an elopement wedding takes less work and often cost less than a full-blown wedding, but it might be well worth the effort.

-Today, an elopement can still carry the romantic edge that a full wedding has, but just at a smaller scale.
+Today, an elopement wedding can still carry the romantic edge that a full wedding has, but just at a smaller scale.
 But in the end, you are just as married as someone that gets married in a full, all out wedding.
 And that should be the bottom line when choosing to elope or not.